-Norgen's RNA/Protein Purification Plus Kit provides a rapid method for the isolation and purification of total RNA and proteins sequentially from a single sample of cultured animal cells, tissue samples, blood, bacteria, yeast, fungi or plants.
-The total RNA and proteins are all column purified in less than 30 minutes.
-This kit allows for rapid, efficient, non-enzymatic removal of contaminating DNA using the provided gDNA Removal Columns.
-The kit is ideal for researchers who are interested in studying the genome, proteome and transcriptome of a single sample, such as for studies of microRNA profiling, gene expression including gene silencing experiments or mRNA knockdowns, studies involving biomarker discovery, and for characterization of cultured cell lines.
-Norgen's RNA /Protein Purification Plus Kit is especially useful for researchers who are isolating macromolecules from precious, difficult to obtain or small samples such as biopsy materials or single foci from cell cultures, as it eliminates the need to fractionate the sample.
-Furthermore, analysis will be more reliable since the RNA and proteins are derived from the same sample, thereby eliminating inconsistent results.
-The purified macromolecules are of the highest purity and can be used in a number of different downstream applications.
+Norgen's RNA/DNA Purification Kit provides a rapid method for the isolation and purification of total RNA and genomic DNA sequentially from a single sample of cultured animal cells, tissue samples (particularly hard-to-extract fibrous tissues), blood, bacteria, yeast, fungi or plants.
+The total RNA and genomic DNA are all column purified in less than 30 minutes (Figure 1).
+This kit is ideal for researchers who are interested in studying the genome and transcriptome of a single sample, such as for studies of microRNA profiling, gene expression including gene silencing experiments or mRNA knockdowns, studies involving biomarker discovery, and for characterization of cultured cell lines.
+Norgen's RNA/DNA Purification Kit is especially useful for researchers who are isolating macromolecules from precious, difficult to obtain or small samples such as biopsy materials or single foci from cell cultures, as it eliminates the need to fractionate the sample.
+Furthermore, analysis will be more reliable since the RNA and DNA are derived from the same sample, thereby eliminating inconsistent results.
+The purified macromolecules are of the highest purity and can be used in a number of different downstream applications

-Norgen's Purification Technology RNA Purification
+Norgen's Purification Technology RNA and DNA Purification

 Purification is based on spin column chromatography.
 The process involves first lysing the cells or tissue of interest with the provided Buffer SKP.
-The DNA is then captured and eliminated using a Genomic DNA Removal Column.
-Ethanol is then added to the flowthrough of the DNA elimination step, and the solution is loaded onto a RNA/Protein Purification Column.
+For hard-to-extract fibrous tissues (such as heart and muscle), an additional Proteinase K digestion step is provided for maximum recovery of the RNA and DNA.
+The DNA in the lysate is then captured and purified on a DNA purification column.
+Ethanol is then added to the flowthrough of the DNA purification step, and the solution is loaded onto a RNA spin-column.
 Norgen's resin binds nucleic acids in a manner that depends on ionic concentrations, thus only the RNA including microRNAs will bind to the column while the proteins are removed in the flowthrough.
 Next, the bound RNA is washed with the provided Wash Solution A to remove impurities, and the purified RNA is eluted with the Elution Solution A. The kit purifies all sizes of RNA, from large mRNA and ribosomal RNA down to microRNA (miRNA) and small interfering RNA (siRNA).
 The purified RNA is of the highest integrity and can be used in a number of downstream applications including real time PCR, reverse transcription PCR, Northern blotting, RNase protection and primer extension, and expression array assays.
+The genomic DNA is of the highest quality, and can be used in PCR reactions, sequencing, Southern blotting, methylation studies and SNP analysis.